The course registration is now closed. We encourage you to stay connected with us and be on the lookout for future IPI courses.

 Highlights:

-- Laboratory sessions on library preparation, magnetic-activated cell sorting (MACS), fluorescence-activated cell sorting (FACS) and next-generation sequencing (NGS) sample preparation
+- Laboratory sessions on library preparation, antigen biotinylation, magnetic-activated cell sorting (MACS) and fluorescence-activated cell sorting (FACS)

 - Lectures on principles, applications and methods of yeast display

-- Mini-conference-style presentations to engage scientific discussion and collaboration around participants’ personal research projects
+- Short student presentations to engage scientific discussion and collaboration around participants’ personal research projects

 - Networking sessions to facilitate connections among members of the protein science community